 Along with the introduction of the prairie chicken comes the ability to observe the prairies’ long-time residents such as the upland sandpiper and marbled godwit, listed as species of special concern by the state, Loggerhead shrike, Wilson's phalarope, short-eared owl and a number of nesting waterfowl.
 A large number of mammals live on the preserve, including northern grasshopper mouse, plains pocket mouse, prairie vole, western harvest mouse, coyote and badger.

-Because of the Conservancy's close working relationships with state and federal officials, private landowners and conservation organizations, it often works in concert to effect great change.
-In the case of Plover Prairie, the Conservancy acquired this land as part of the Northern Prairie Wetlands Project of the Mellon National Wetlands Program.
+Because of TNC's close working relationships with state and federal officials, private landowners and conservation organizations, it often works in concert to effect great change.
+In the case of Plover Prairie, TNC acquired this land as part of the Northern Prairie Wetlands Project of the Mellon National Wetlands Program.

-To keep this land healthy means the Conservancy is working with many partners, including the Minnesota Department of Natural Resources, the Minnesota Prairie Chicken Society, USFWS, private landowners and others.
+To keep this land healthy means TNC is working with many partners, including the Minnesota Department of Natural Resources, the Minnesota Prairie Chicken Society, USFWS, private landowners and others.

 Some of the tactics being used are grassland easements, woody species control, prescribed fire, prescribed grazing, and restoration.
 Recently, TNC secured an easement on 240 acres that tie together the east and west units of the preserve.
 This agreement protects more than two miles of linked habitat for the future.